 If you haven't customized the Salesforce1 and Lightning Experience Actions section of a page layout, the actions for that object default to a set of predefined actions.
-If you have customized actions in the Quick

-Actions in the Salesforce Classic Publisher section, and have saved the layout, the Salesforce 1 and Lightning Experience Actions section inherits the actions from the Quick Actions in the Salesforce Classic Publisher section when you click to override.
+If you have customized actions in the Quick Actions in the Salesforce Classic Publisher section, and have saved the layout, the Salesforce1 and Lightning Experience Actions section inherits the actions from the Quick Actions in the Salesforce Classic Publisher section, plus any standard or custom buttons present on the layout, when you click to override.